EU Licensed4.8/5

 • Keep the tablets and a small glass on your bedside table

-• Take the tablet as soon as you wake up, before getting out of bed if you wish
+• Take the tablet as soon as you wake up, before you get out of bed if you wish

-• Use the 30-minute waiting period for your morning routine: showering, getting dressed, preparing breakfast
+• Use the 30-minute wait for your morning routine, such as showering, getting dressed and making breakfast

 Managing the fasting window:

-• If you are an early riser who eats breakfast at 6am, take the tablet at 5:30am
+• If you wake early and eat breakfast at 6am, take the tablet at 5:30am

-• If you normally skip breakfast, you have more flexibility with timing
+• If you usually skip breakfast, you have more freedom with timing

-• Do not take other medicines during the 30-minute window; move them to after breakfast
+• Do not take other medicines during the 30-minute window.
+Take them after breakfast instead

 What to do if you miss a dose:

-• If you miss a day, skip that dose and take the next one as usual the following morning
+• If you miss a day, skip that dose.
+Take the next one as usual the following morning

 • Do not take two tablets on the same day to make up for a missed dose